lewlev/CameraProject/README.md

 * Be powered from the exiting alarm system via PIR wiring.
 * Use a mobile phone for all control and monitoring from anywhere.
 * Connect to an internet based IoT service for monitoring, control, and communication with other IoT Devices.
-* To capture and store videos or still images when triggered by an alarm.
+* To capture and store videos or still images when triggered by an alarm to SD card.
-* To upload all images/videos to cloud .
+* To upload all images/videos to Google Drive.
-* Be capable of receiving firmware updates via Wi-Fi, known as  over the air (OTA).